The California State University

 - The California State University International Programs

-Welcome to the California State University (CSU) – the largest comprehensive higher
+Welcome to the California State University (CSU) – the world's largest comprehensive

-education system in the nation with 23 unique campuses serving more than 437,000 students
+higher education system in the nation with 23 unique campuses serving more than 450,000

-master's, and doctoral degrees.
-CSU graduates now total nearly 3 million strong, and
+100,000 bachelor's, master's and doctoral degrees.
+CSU graduates now total more than

-are serving as leaders in the industries that drive California's economy, including
+three million strong, and are serving as leaders in the industries that drive California's

-business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+economy, including business, agriculture, entertainment, engineering, teaching, hospitality

 More than 50-year tradition of excellence

-Academic excellence has been achieved by the CSU through a distinguished faculty whose primary responsibility is superior teaching.
+Since 1961, the CSU has provided an affordable, accessible, and high-quality education to nearly three million graduates around the state of California.
 While each campus is unique based on its curricular specialties, location and campus culture, every CSU is distinguished for the quality of its educational programs.
 All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
-Through extensive industry partnerships and robust campus auxiliaries, the CSU is expanding programs, internships and workforce training opportunities to ensure CSU students are ready with the critical thinking skills, industry knowledge and hands-on experience for employment and career advancement.
+Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.

 - One in every 10 employees in California is a CSU alumnus.